Peng Shuai says her allegations of sexual assault against former Chinese official were misunderstood

 In Sunday’s video, Peng appears to give an impromptu interview to a reporter who had spotted her on the sidelines of a cross-country skiing event in Shanghai.
 Before the journalist greets her, Peng turns toward the reporter with a smile, readily answering questions.
 Peng appears confused when asked if she is free to come and go from her home in Beijing.

 “Why would I be monitored?
 I’ve always been very free," Peng said.
-Asked if she was indeed the author of an email in November — which Chinese state media outlet CGTN said Peng had sent to the WTA, insisting that “everything is fine” — Peng said she had written the Chinese version of the message, which was later translated.
+Asked if she was indeed the author of an email in November — which Chinese state outlet CGTN said Peng had sent to the WTA, insisting that “everything is fine” — Peng said she had written the Chinese version of the message, which was later translated.

 When asked about travel outside of China, Peng said she had no upcoming tournaments or plans to go abroad, adding that she has “nothing to prove.”
 “What would I do abroad?
 You tell me,” she said.